← All beaches & hotels

 Hawaii law prohibits sunscreens containing oxybenzone and octinoxate.
 Bring mineral-based sunscreen or buy it at the park.

 Tidal flushing through the reef.
 The bay is a collapsed volcanic crater with an opening in the reef wall.
-Ocean water circulates through this opening with each tidal cycle, replacing the bay water and preventing bacteria from accumulating.
+Ocean water circulation helps the long-term pattern, while surf, rain, and visibility still affect same-day snorkeling.

 Nearby Hotels